mjfrigaard/sharing-your-work/manuscript/02chapter.md

 > **Question:** "I'm wondering how you, as an educator and statistician, would like to see statistical and data literacy change in general for a general population?"

-> **Answer:** "...I've come to realize that a lot of people don't even know what they did.
+> **Answer:** "...
+I've come to realize that a lot of people don't even know what they did.
 People don't have a workflow, they have a bunch of numbers, and they start screwing around with the numbers and putting calculations in different places on their spreadsheet, and then at the end, they pull a number out and write it down and type it into their report." - [Andrew Gelman](https://soundcloud.com/dataframed/election-forecasting-polling)

 As the quote above illustrates, how you got an answer is just as relevant as the answer you got.
 The tools we provide in this text give you a start-to-finish chain of documentation from question to solutions.

-To recap, data science is complicated, and in order organize that complexity, you'll need a workflow that gives you the ability to 1) document your plans and ideas, and 2) write code that translates those thoughts and intentions into something a computer can execute.
-Plain text files are a great way to accomplish these tasks.
+Recap: data science jobs need a particular set of tools, and a workbench to organize these tools.
+Data science jobs also have a lot of moving parts, and in order manage that complexity, you'll need a workflow that gives you the ability to 1) write down what you want to do and how you want to do it, and 2) write code that translates those thoughts and intentions into something a computer can execute.
+These two points bring us to our next topic: documentation.
+As you'll discover, plain text files are a great way to accomplish these tasks.

 ***